Life-Changing Magic of Tidying Up by Marie Kondo for Retirees who want to declutter

 And for both of us, it’s easier to consider outfits you can see hanging on a hanger.
 But we realized a lot of clothes hadn’t been off the hanger in a long, long time.

 And who cleans by category, not room?
 It works, though, by forcing a choice between otherwise similar belongings.
 Do we really need five bedspreads for the guest twin bed that gets used a few times a year?
-Especially when some of them date back to our adult daughter’s Disney princess days?
-A faded Ariel bedspread anyone?

 From A Mickey Mouse Club Footstool to A Moon Fairy: Downsizing is the time to share meaningful stories

 Okay, we’re not perfect.
 Dan still hasn’t gotten rid of his painted wooden Mickey Mouse Club footstool.
 And we have way too many old electronics.
 But we’re at least thinning the herd.
 By category.

 Ms. Kondo provides effective, practical advice to begin your downsizing journey.
 The book, Life-Changing Magic of Tidying Up, provides a good guideline to begin decluttering and tidying.
 We think it is a better task to do for yourself, earlier rather than later.
 Simplify now.
 Don’t leave it to others who may not know what is special from what is just clutter.

 We might add that downsizing is the time to attach stories to the truly meaningful things.
 Even a beautiful item and obviously valuable item will carry more meaning if your family knows your story that goes with the item.
 “We received that as a wedding gift from. . . or we got that for our first house. . . .”

 Dan can’t look at one popcorn bowl without hearing his Grandad say, “We would have starved in ‘34 if not for the popcorn crop.”
 Literally.
 Everything that matured later in the year withered in the Dust Bowl drought.